Best project management software for small businesses

 We particularly liked that, once a task had been allocated to a specific team member, the Teamwork software let us add their image to the card for instant at-a-glance accountability.
 Credit: Startups.co.uk.

-Customer service teams have very specific PM requirements.
-They typically work with short-term tasks rather than large-scale projects, which means they need a project management system with standout time-tracking abilities.
+Customer service teams have specific PM requirements.
+They typically work with short tasks rather than large-scale projects, which means they need a system with standout time tracking abilities.

-Teamwork’s strong package for customer service agents is mirrored in its own offering.
-Users gain access to a suite of support options, although our testers found its onboarding capabilities were lacking, due to minimal signposted during setup.
-As a result, Teamwork gets a fairly average customer support score of 3.8 out of 5.
+Teamwork’s strong package for customer service agents is mirrored in its own helpdesk.
+Users gain access to a suite of support options, including live chat, phone, and email support.
+However, our testers found its onboarding capabilities were lacking, due to minimal signposting during setup.
+Teamwork throws a lot of information at you.
+It’s likely that businesses will need to organise workshops to teach their team how to use the platform.

 💡 What’s new